rei/rei-cedar-docs/docs/getting-started/as-a-designer/README.md

   [Accessibility](https://www.figma.com/file/tdZn3PIv5B1G6OX8zPkQDb/Accessibility%3A-Tutorial?node-id=1%3A11)

   ## Connect with us
   The team is available for questions or one-on-one help.
 The best way to reach out is through the Slack channel #cedar-user-support or by joining office hours (reach out to the team for an invite).
-If you'd like extra support, sign up for one-on-one help.

   Up next: [Hand-off Process](../../getting-started/hand-off/)